So, you’ve had too much to drink. It happens to the best of us.

-Myth: Drink strong coffee to sober up.
+Myth: Drink strong coffee to sober up

 Alcohol makes you sleepy.
 Caffeine is a stimulant that can make you feel more awake, but it doesn’t speed up the metabolism of alcohol.

-Myth: Take a cold shower to sober up.
+Myth: Take a cold shower to sober up

 A cold shower can give you a second wind, but it’s not going to reverse the effects of alcohol.
 In some cases, the shock of a cold shower can actually cause people to lose consciousness.

-Myth: Eat fatty foods to sober up.
+Myth: Eat fatty foods to sober up

 Alcohol is absorbed through the stomach lining.
 If you have a stomach full of fatty food when you start drinking, the alcohol will be absorbed into your bloodstream more slowly.

-Myth: Throw up to sober up.
+Myth: Throw up to sober up

 Alcohol is absorbed into your bloodstream very quickly, so unless you vomit immediately after taking a sip, it won’t make much difference.
-However, drinking too much can make you feel nauseous.
+But, drinking too much can make you feel nauseous.
 And throwing up often helps relieve nausea.

 The best way to sober up is to get a good night’s sleep.
 Over the course of the night, your liver will have time to metabolize all the alcohol in your system.

 Alcohol affects the nerves responsible for gag reflex, which means people can vomit in their sleep and choke to death.
-Your blood alcohol level can continue to rise even after you’ve passed out, so be careful.
+Your blood alcohol level can continue to rise even after passing out.

-When you are intoxicated, you will fall asleep easily enough, but your sleep will probably be fragmented and disturbed.
+When you’re intoxicated, you will fall asleep easily enough, but your sleep will probably be fragmented and disturbed.

 - Drink a big glass of water before you go to sleep to fight the dehydrating effects of alcohol.